zzaoen/RdmaAcceleratingRedis/answers.md

 Firstly, I want to talk about question 1、2、5、6 and 8.

-As for question 1, The network structure of our two experiments are:
+As for question 1, The network structure of our previous two experiments are:

 -100Mb with TCP